raymond-w-ko/omegacomplete.vim/README.md

 ### Underscore Terminus Mode
 This is really for Google style C++ (http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml) where member variables end in an underscore.
-From my experience, when creating constructors or false positives are triggered sometimes you want the completions that ends with an underscore.
+From my experience, when creating constructors or false positives are triggered, sometimes you want the completions that ends with an underscore.
 This means playing around with Ctrl-N or Ctrl-P, which is not that efficient.
-Now, when your input word ends in an underscore, the completions that have an underscore as their ending character are placed first, allowing you to easily select them.
+Now with this mode, when your input word ends in an underscore, the completions are filtered so that only those ending with an underscore are offered.
+OmegaComplete automatically falls back to the above completions if it finds no words ending with an underscore.

 #### Example of completions offered
 <pre>
 camera_list_ camera_list CommonLisp
 cl|
-CommonLisp   [A]
+CommonLisp   1
-camera_list  [S]
+camera_list  2
-camera_list_ [D]
+camera_list_ 3
 </pre>

 #### Disambiguate Mode triggered by 'S'
 <pre>
 camera_list_ camera_list CommonLisp
 cl_|
-camera_list_ [D]
+camera_list_ 1
 </pre>
 ***